puzzlet/WikiAtlas_scripts/README.md

 Dimension of the output can be changed :

-    make -f master.makefile WIDTH=1200     # mapping default demo area.
+    make -f master.makefile ITEM=France WEST=-5.8 NORTH=51.5 EAST=10.0 SOUTH=41.0 WIDTH=1800

 **Parameters:**

-* `WIDTH=`... (in px, default: 1200) : width of the final SVG and associated bitmaps (tif, png).
+* `WIDTH=`... (in px, default: 1280) : width of the final SVG and associated bitmaps (tif, png).
 The EIGHT is calculated from `WNES` values and the `WIDTH`.

 ## Modules  (70%)
 Modules can be run independently.

 ### Administrative  (100%)
-**Action:** When run, this `administrative.makefile` download the raster GIS DEM sources, process them (unzip, crop, slice, polygonize, merge), to output an elegant topographic stack of polygons, topojson and SVG files.
+**Action:** When run, this `administrative.makefile` download administrative L0 (countries), L1 (subunits) GIS sources, process them (unzip, crop, filter), to output an elegant composite stack of your target L1 district upon L0 backgrounds, as topojson and WP styled SVG files.

 **Direct command:**